To ensure a safe and enjoyable experience for all our event guests, please respect the following rules:

 - Stallions are strictly prohibited in the arena during open riding.

-- There is a $5 per rider fee (per session) for open riding in the Event Center.
+- There is a $5.00 per rider fee (per session) for open riding in the Event Center.
 Please pay (via payment box) prior to riding.
 Fees are collected multiple times daily.
+Failure to pay the $5.00 fee will result in individuals being suspended from Open Ride.

 - It is the responsibility of each rider to be aware of and obey these, and all Fairgrounds policies.
 Disregard, or failure to comply with these, and/or any stated guideline or rule makes said rider(s) subject to immediate removal from the Fairgrounds property.
 Repeat noncompliance could result in banishment from the premises and/or criminal charges.

-- The Jefferson County Horse Council, Lakewood Riding Club, Copper Cowboys and / or the Jefferson County Fairgrounds are not responsible for accidents or injuries to horses or individuals, theft, loss or damage to personal property.
+- Jeffco Fairgrounds is not responsible for accidents or injuries to horses or individuals, theft, loss or damage to personal property.

 Under Colorado Law, an equine professional and an equine activity sponsor are not liable for an injury to, or the death of, a participant in equine activities resulting from the inherent risks of equine activities, pursuant to section 13-21-119, Colorado Revised Statutes.
 Under Colorado Law, a llama professional and a llama activity sponsor are not liable for an injury to, or the death of, a participant in llama activities resulting from the inherent risks of llama activities, pursuant to section 13-21-119, Colorado Revised Statutes.